 Exemption from the Membership Requirement*

-While not required at the time of your proposal submission, all Annual Meeting program participants must be paid Annual Meeting registrants after acceptance into the program.
-Any participants who have not registered by Friday, September 09, 2022, at 11:59 PM Eastern will be dropped from the session proposal.
-The registration requirement is for all AAA Annual Meeting session types (scholarly sessions, special events, installations, posters, workshops, mentoring events, section events, interest group events, and committee events).
-The registration deadline for anyone accepted onto the program is Friday, September 09, 2022, at 11:59 PM Eastern.
+While not required at the time of your proposal submission, all Annual Meeting program participants must be paid Annual Meeting registrants after acceptance onto the program.
+Any participants who have not registered by the deadline in early-September (to be announced) will be dropped from the session proposal.
+The registration requirement is for all AAA/CASCA Annual Meeting session types (scholarly sessions, special events, installations, posters, workshops, mentoring events, section events, interest group events, and committee events).
+The registration deadline for anyone accepted onto the program will be in early-September and will be announced in the Spring.

-No proposals for inclusion on the Annual Meeting program will be considered unless formally submitted through the Call for Participation portals (specific to each cell) by the deadlines listed for the corresponding call.
+No proposals for inclusion on the Annual Meeting program will be considered unless formally submitted through the Call for Participation portals by the deadlines listed for the corresponding call.

 Final Program Decision

-The AAA follows a policy of peer review and merit consideration for acceptance and inclusion on the program.
-The programming decisions are made by a committee composed of section program reviewers, executive program committee members, the executive program chair, and officers of the AAA.
+The AAA and CASCA follow a policy of peer review and merit consideration for acceptance and inclusion on the program.
+The programming decisions are made by a committee composed of section program reviewers, executive program committee members, the executive program co-chairs, and officers of the AAA and CASCA.

-Organizers and presenters are required to select a primary review section when submitting proposals online.
+Organizers and presenters are required to select a primary review section or CASCA when submitting proposals online.
 The decision should be made on the basis of content and intended audience; membership in a section has no bearing on the review process.
-Scholarly sessions and individually volunteered papers and posters are reviewed by section program reviewers, individuals nominated by each section of the AAA.
-The recommendations of these sections are forwarded to the executive program chair, who assumes final responsibility for the acceptance or rejection of proposals.
-The executive program committee prepares the final program schedule following the rankings submitted by each section.
+Scholarly sessions and individually volunteered papers and posters are reviewed by section program reviewers, individuals nominated by each section of the AAA and CASCA representatives.
+The recommendations of these sections are forwarded to the executive program co-chairs, who assume final responsibility for the acceptance or rejection of proposals.
+The executive program committee prepares the final program schedule following the rankings submitted by each section and CASCA.

-Final program notifications about acceptance and scheduling of executive, general, and special event submissions will be sent by the executive program chair via email in July.
-Final program notifications about acceptance and scheduling of late-breaking and workshop submissions will be sent by the executive program chair via email in September.
+Final program notifications about acceptance and scheduling of executive, general, and special event submissions will be sent by the executive program co-chairs via email in July.
+Final program notifications about acceptance and scheduling of late-breaking and workshop submissions will be sent by the executive program co-chairs via email in September.
 There is no appeal process.